fonnesbeck/git_tutorial/PITCHME.md

 +Of course, I don’t have any plan for surviving four years on one year of food.
 ```

+Note:
-^ shows us the difference between the last committed change and what's in the staging area.
+ shows us the difference between the last committed change and what's in the staging area.

 ---